 The colour green will penetrate the farthest through water and is therefore a perfect marker light for diving.

 Green light is also known to has a calming effect and to enhance your night vision and helps intensify contrast.

-White light is associated with headlights on cars and bicycles, and therefore it can also be associated with forward direction of a runner, or a person walking.
+White light is associated with headlights on cars and bicycles, and can therefore also be associated with the forward direction of a runner, or a person walking.

 The white light has a great ability to shine through thick and long fur on a dog.

 In case of a emergencies, the white light can also be used a s a mini torch.